Table-LLM-Specialist: Language Model Specialists for Tables using Iterative Generator-Validator Fine-tuning: Experiments

 \underline{NL-to-Code (NL-to-SQL, NL-to-R, NL-to-Scala)}.
 The generative NL-to-Code task takes a table and a natural-language question as input, for a model to produce code that can be executed to answer the given question (Figure~\ref{fig:example-tasks-NL2Code}(a) shows an example).
 We test generation in three target languages, SQL, R, and Scala, and refer to the corresponding task as NL-to-SQL, NL-to-R, and NL-to-Scala.

-We use three benchmarks for NL-to-Code: (1) WikiSQL~\cite{nl2sql-wikisql} that is a common benchmark for NL-to-SQL; (2) WikiTableQuestions (WikiTQ)~\cite{table-qa-wikitablequestions} that is a popular table question-answering (QA) benchmark, which we use to test code generation by matching code-execution against QA ground-truth; and (3) Text2Analysis~\cite{DBLP:conf/aaai/HeZXMDDGJCHY024} that is a recent benchmark for generating code to perform data analysis intents that are expressed in natural language.
+We use five benchmarks for NL-to-Code: (1) WikiSQL~\cite{nl2sql-wikisql} is a common benchmark for NL-to-SQL; (2) Spider~\cite{nl2sql-spider} is another popular NL-to-SQL benchmark; (3) BIRD~\cite{nl2sql-bird} is a more recent and challenging benchmark for NL-to-SQL; (4) WikiTableQuestions (WikiTQ)~\cite{table-qa-wikitablequestions} is a popular table question-answering (QA) benchmark, which we use to test code generation by matching code-execution against QA ground-truth; and (5) Text2Analysis~\cite{DBLP:conf/aaai/HeZXMDDGJCHY024} is a recent benchmark for generating code to perform data analysis intents that are expressed in natural language.

-In each task, NL-to-SQL, NL-to-R, and NL-to-Scala, we use all three benchmarks above, and evaluate result quality based on the standard ``execution accuracy''~\cite{nl2sql-2, nl2sql-wikisql}.
+In each task, NL-to-SQL, NL-to-R, and NL-to-Scala, we use all five benchmarks above, for a total of $3 \times 5 = 15$ benchmark tests, to evaluate result quality based on the standard ``execution accuracy''~\cite{nl2sql-2, nl2sql-wikisql}.
 For example, we use the WikiSQL benchmark to evaluate not only NL-to-SQL, but also NL-to-R and NL-to-Scala tasks, by comparing the results of executing generated R and Scala, against the ground-truth execution results.

 \underline{Data-transformation (generating SQL, R, Pandas)}.
 In this generative task, we are given pairs of user-specified input/output examples, and the goal is to synthesize the desired data-transformation program~\cite{data-transform-tde, data-transform-flashfill}.
-We generate target programs to be in SQL, R, and Pandas, respectively, as three table-tasks.

-We use two benchmarks in the literature for this task, TDE~\cite{data-transform-tde} and Transform-Text~\cite{prose-benchmark}, and report ``execution accuracy'' by comparing the result of executing generated code with ground truth.
+We generate target programs in SQL, R, and Pandas, respectively, as three table-tasks.
+We use two existing benchmarks, TDE~\cite{data-transform-tde} and Transform-Text~\cite{prose-benchmark}, for a total of $3 \times 2 = 6$ benchmark tests, and report ``execution accuracy'' by comparing the result of executing generated code with ground truth.

-Note that unlike NL-to-Code (a task language-models are familiar with), vanilla language-models struggle with the task of Data-transformation by-example, likely because relevant data is sparsely populated in the pre-training data, and therefore represents a \codeq{hard} generative task to test, like shown in Table~\ref{tbl:benchmarks}.
+Note that unlike NL-to-Code (a task language-models are familiar with), vanilla language-models struggle with the task of Data-transformation by-example, likely because relevant data is sparsely populated in the pre-training data, and therefore represents a \codeq{hard} generative task to test, like shown in Table~\ref{tbl:benchmarks}.\footnote{While language models can often predict output examples directly by using input/output examples as few-shot prompts, generating executable code from these examples is more practical for scaling to large tables, which however, remains challenging.}